VForWaTer/tool-specs/docs/container.md

 ## Description

-In order to work properly, there is a minimum required structure, that the conatainer has to follow.
+In order to work properly, there is a minimum required structure, that the container has to follow.
 In  order to build a container image accordingly, there are a number of template repositories on Github:

 * [Python template](https://github.com/VForWaTer/tool_template_python)